jimhigson/oboe.js/README.md

-**Oboe.js**'s goal is to make web applications faster by wrapping https's request-response model in a progressive interface.
+**Oboe.js**'s makes web applications faster by wrapping https's request-response model with a progressively streamed interface.
 It glues a transport that sits
 **somewhere between streaming and downloading** onto to a **JSON parser that sits somewhere between SAX and DOM**.
 It is small enough to be a [micro-library](http://microjs.com/#), doesn't have any external dependencies and doesn't care which other libraries you need it to speak to.

 Oboe makes it really easy to start using json from a response before the ajax request completes.
 Or even if it never completes.
+It is well tested in the browser and has alpha-level support for Node.js.

 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*